 Cut to the chase

-OnePlus TV release date
+OnePlus TV launch date and availability

-That September release date is a lot earlier than we had initially anticipated: in a December 2018 interview with India's daily newspaper Economic Times, Lau stated that there was no official deadline for launch, but that a 2020 release date was the rough plan.
+That September release date was a lot earlier than we had initially anticipated: in a December 2018 interview with India's daily newspaper Economic Times, Lau stated that there was no official deadline for launch, but that a 2020 release date was the rough plan.

 Lau added: "India will be one of the first markets to get the OnePlus TV.
 It will be available through Amazon.
 We haven’t set a deadline as yet, as we want it to be the best there is."

 OnePlus CEO Pete Lau also tweeted about the dedicated “Gamma Color Magic” picture processor, developed in-house for the set, claiming it will have the "widest color gamut".
+(We haven't put it through the testing ropes yet, so can't quite confirm or deny this ourselves.)

 I am proud to share news about the dedicated picture processor for the #OnePlusTV.
 We built the Gamma Color Magic processor to bring you best-in-class image quality on our customized #QLED TV panel with widest color gamut.
 Can't wait for you to experience it! pic.twitter.com/DlQS8Y8jhnSeptember 4, 2019

-OnePlus TV price
+OnePlus TV and Netflix

 OnePlus TV: what's in a name?